 All our software and solutions are underpinned by our proprietary content database, which currently supports over 500 million effective tax rules.
-Our content quality and accuracy are a key component to our software subscriptions revenue and customer value.
-Its quality and accuracy are critical to the longevity of our customer subscriptions.
+Our content quality and accuracy are key components of our software subscriptions revenue and customer value.
+Our content quality and accuracy are critical to the longevity of our customer relationships.
 On a monthly basis, our content team combines legislative research, analysis, technical logic, and automation to embed updated rules into our software.
 Unlike many enterprise software solutions where maintenance and support are focused solely on periodic technology upgrades, our monthly updates are a critical element of allowing our customers to ensure that they are utilizing the latest tax changes to accurately calculate their indirect taxes.